nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter6_chapter_6_faith_toward_god.md

 <!-- p158 -->
 - **Build and Maintain a Prayer Life, Listen and Communicate with God.** Regular, heartfelt prayer is essential to a close relationship with God.
-Through prayer, you can share your worries, joys, and gratitude, seeking His guidance and strength. (*<span class="x-scripture" data-type="ref" data-book="Philippians" data-chapter="4" data-verses="6-7" data-lang="en" data-version="NKJV">Philippians 4:6-7</span>*) Being sensitive to the Holy Spirit’s voice helps you discern God’s will, find wisdom in decisions, and grow in spiritual maturity.
-Take time for quiet reflection to hear His direction. (*<span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="8" data-verses="14" data-lang="en" data-version="NKJV">Romans 8:14</span>*)
+Through prayer, you can share your worries, joys, and gratitude, seeking His guidance and strength. (*<span class="x-scripture" data-type="ref" data-book="PHP" data-chapter="4" data-verses="6-7" data-lang="en" data-version="NKJV">Philippians 4:6-7</span>*) Being sensitive to the Holy Spirit’s voice helps you discern God’s will, find wisdom in decisions, and grow in spiritual maturity.
+Take time for quiet reflection to hear His direction. (*<span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="8" data-verses="14" data-lang="en" data-version="NKJV">Romans 8:14</span>*)

 <!-- p159 -->
 - **Spend Time in Worship.** Worship is a powerful way to draw close to God, expressing love and reverence.
-Through praise, song, or quiet reflection, worship deepens your awareness of His presence. (*<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="100" data-verses="2-4" data-lang="en" data-version="NKJV">Psalm 100:2-4</span>*)
+Through praise, song, or quiet reflection, worship deepens your awareness of His presence. (*<span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="100" data-verses="2-4" data-lang="en" data-version="NKJV">Psalm 100:2-4</span>*)

 <!-- p160 -->
 - **Read, Study, and Meditate on Scripture.** God’s Word reveals His character, promises, and instructions for life.
-Dedicating time to studying Scripture helps you grow in faith, understanding, and spiritual resilience. (*<span class="x-scripture" data-type="ref" data-book="2 Timothy" data-chapter="3" data-verses="16-17" data-lang="en" data-version="NKJV">2 Timothy 3:16-17</span>*)
+Dedicating time to studying Scripture helps you grow in faith, understanding, and spiritual resilience. (*<span class="x-scripture" data-type="ref" data-book="2TI" data-chapter="3" data-verses="16-17" data-lang="en" data-version="NKJV">2 Timothy 3:16-17</span>*)

 <!-- p161 -->
 - **Obey His Commandments.** Obedience to God’s instructions demonstrates your love, respect, and trust in Him.
-Walking in obedience aligns your life with His purpose and brings blessings. (*<span class="x-scripture" data-type="ref" data-book="John" data-chapter="14" data-verses="15" data-lang="en" data-version="NKJV">John 14:15</span>*)
+Walking in obedience aligns your life with His purpose and brings blessings. (*<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="14" data-verses="15" data-lang="en" data-version="NKJV">John 14:15</span>*)

 <!-- p162 -->
 - **Actively Attend a Local Church and Serve.** Engaging in a church community offers spiritual support, encouragement, and opportunities to serve others.
-Being involved helps build a sense of belonging and strengthens your commitment to God’s mission. (*<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="10" data-verses="24-25" data-lang="en" data-version="NKJV">Hebrews 10:24-25</span>*)
+Being involved helps build a sense of belonging and strengthens your commitment to God’s mission. (*<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="10" data-verses="24-25" data-lang="en" data-version="NKJV">Hebrews 10:24-25</span>*)

 <!-- p163 -->
 - **Build Relationships with Other Believers.** Fellowship with other Christians provides accountability, encouragement, and shared wisdom.
-These relationships enrich your faith journey and help you grow through mutual support. (*<span class="x-scripture" data-type="ref" data-book="Proverbs" data-chapter="27" data-verses="17" data-lang="en" data-version="NKJV">Proverbs 27:17</span>*)
+These relationships enrich your faith journey and help you grow through mutual support. (*<span class="x-scripture" data-type="ref" data-book="PRO" data-chapter="27" data-verses="17" data-lang="en" data-version="NKJV">Proverbs 27:17</span>*)

 <!-- p164 -->